-On this day in 2011, actress Elizabeth Taylor, who appeared in more than 50 films, won two Academy Awards and was synonymous with Hollywood glamour, dies of complications from congestive heart failure at a Los Angeles hospital at age 79.
+On March 23, 2011, actress Elizabeth Taylor, who appeared in more than 50 films, won two Academy Awards and was synonymous with Hollywood glamour, dies of complications from congestive heart failure at a Los Angeles hospital at age 79.
 The violet-eyed Taylor began her acting career as a child and spent most of her life in the spotlight.
 Known for her striking beauty, she was married eight times and later in life became a prominent HIV/AIDS activist.

 The public was fascinated by Taylor and Burton’s lavish lifestyle (among his gifts to her was a 69-carat diamond) and tumultuous relationship.
 The couple, who adopted a daughter, divorced in 1974, remarried the following year and divorced again in 1976.
 Taylor later called Mike Todd and Burton, who died in 1984, the great loves of her life.